ashleychontos/pySYD/docs/quickstart.rst

    adapting Linux-like features, we reserved the single hash options for booleans which can all be grouped together, as shown above.
 The ``-d`` and ``-v`` are short for display and verbose, respectively, and show the figures and verbose output.
-For a full list of options available, please see our :ref:`command-line glossary <usage/cli/glossary>`.
+For a full list of options available, please see our :ref:`command-line glossary <user-guide-cli-glossary>`.
 There are dozens of options to make your experience as customized as you'd like!

 ``--ux 5000``